 - Prescription & Over-the-Counter Drugs

 Drug Abuse and Its Adverse Effect on Your Health.

 Excessive use of a medication or substance is what we identified as drug abuse.
 A person uses these medications or substance to obtain a certain feeling or effect.
 For example, a person may feel a rush of energy or have a sense of euphoria after using a certain type of drugs.
 Another type of drug may make a person feel calmer or even dull as the case may be.
 Often, people think of drug abuse in terms of illegal substances.
 However, many people also abuse drugs that have been prescribed to them by a doctor.Most abused drugs directly or indirectly target the brain's reward system by flooding the circuit with dopamine.
 Dopamine is a neurotransmitter present in regions of the brain that regulate movement, emotion, cognition, motivation, and feelings of pleasure.
 The drug can actually change the performances of the brain when it enters the brain.
 These changes are what lead to compulsive drug use, the hallmark of addiction

-1. Difference Between Medications and Drugs:
+1. Difference between Medications and Drugs:

 There are two terms that are being used to mean the other and both are used wrongly.
 There is a big difference between these two words and the two are very technical words that are used on the daily basis.
 They are Medications and Drugs.
-They are not the same but medications can turn out to become drugs if not well managed.

 2. .Drug dependence

 Drug dependence is characterized by a compulsion to use a drug to experience psychological or physical effects.
 Drug dependence takes several forms: Tolerance, Habituation and Addiction.